zyzek/LEAPs/content/leaps/leap-2.md

 ### Test Cases
 <!--Test cases for an implementation are mandatory for LEAPs but can be included with the implementation..-->
-Test cases are included with the implementation and are available [here](https://github.com/lyra-finance/lyra-protocol)
+Test cases are included with the implementation and are available [here](https://github.com/lyra-finance/lyra-protocol/tree/master/test)

 ### Configurable Values
 <!--Please list all values configurable under this implementation.-->
-The following values are configurable for the Ethereum market.
-The core team has proposed the initial configuration.
+The following values are configurable for the ETH market.
+The core team has chosen the initial configuration.

 ```
 optionPriceFeeCoefficient = 0.015
 spotPriceFeeCoefficient = 0.004
 vegaFeeCoefficient = 400
 vegaNormFactor = 0.2
-standardSize = 0.5
+standardSize = 0.1
 skewAdjustmentFactor = 0.0125
-rateAndCarry = 0
+rateAndCarry = 0.09
 minDelta = 0.15
-volatilityCutoff = 0.60
+volatilityCutoff = 0.55
 tradingCutoff = 86400
 quoteKey = sUSD
 baseKey = sETH